spiiph/atlasgce-modules/apf/README.md

 ## Operating system support

-Software package installation is only supported on RedHat based system, but the configuration should work everywhere.
+Software package installation is only supported on RedHat based system but the configuration should work everywhere.

 ## Contents